tcrook0/Documentation/Introduction to Git and GitHub - A Bookmark-Based Approach.md

 # Downloading, Installation & Configuration

 This document refers to various pieces of software; unfortunately, it doesn't provide much guidance for getting Git, GitHub, let alone Java, downloaded, installed, and configured on your machine.
-To do that, follow the instructions in [Getting Ready for Class].
+To do that, at least for Git and GitHub, follow the instructions in [Getting Ready for Class].

 GitHub, in practice, is used with Git.
 This can be confusing.
 Don't worry!
 This document and [Java Eclipse Project GitHub Repository Creation] will help make some sense of that...